Rising Star of the Year

 A nominee must be a designated member of NCMPR in good standing at the time of nomination and must have worked full time in any aspect of community college marketing and communication for at least two years and not more than five years.

-A previous recipient of the district Rising Star Award may not be nominated again for the award.
+A previous recipient of the district Rising Star of the Year Award may not be nominated again for the award.

 Members of the Board of Directors may not be considered for this award while they remain in office.
 However, they may nominate a colleague for the award.
 If they do, they may not participate in the selection process.

-Those nominating individuals for the Rising Star Award must be a designated member of NCMPR or affiliated with a member college.
+Those nominating individuals for the Rising Star of the Year Award must be a designated member of NCMPR or affiliated with a member college.
 A member college may submit only one nomination each year.

 A nomination application must be completed online.